kellystone4/readMeGenerator1/README.md

 ## Questions:

 Please feel free to send me any questions you may have!
-Contact info is listed below.
+Contact infro is listed below.
 <br>

 Username: kellystone4